-However, there are practical gifts that can make the walk more comfortable.
-Plus, as you may know, it is highly advisable not to carry more than 10% of one’s body weight in the backpack.
-In order to travel with as little as possible, peregrinos are hesitant to purchase gifts for friends and family or souvenirs while walking the difficult trail.
+However, there are practical gifts for hikers that can make the Camino more comfortable.
+Plus, as you may know, it is highly advisable not to carry more than 10% of one’s body weight in your backpack.
+To travel with as little as possible, pilgrims are hesitant to purchase gifts for friends and family or souvenirs while walking the Camino de Santiago.

 2. Camino de Santiago guide book

-This is the best option especially for first time walkers.
-The guide book includes up-to-date route and albergue information (which proves to be useful for repeated walkers as well), interesting historical facts and myths, points of interest and must-see places.
+This is the best option, especially for first time walkers.
+A Camino guidebook that includes up-to-date route and albergue information (which proves to be useful for repeated walkers as well), interesting historical facts and myths, points of interest, and must-see places.

 3. A Road to Santiago

-A Road to Santiago is unique service.
+A Road to Santiago is a unique service.
 This commemorative map is custom made, which means that there are no two same maps in the world.
 All and any items can be moved, changed or replaced.
-You can also add own photos to the map to make it even more personal.
+You can also add your own photos to the map to make it even more personal.
 That’s pretty special, right?

 Just imagine walking daily for 30+ days.
-Your feet will get tired, beaten and prone to blisters.
-Plasters are little, thoughtful gifts, which you can easily get in any drugstore.
-Cost essentially nothing, but are often highly sought after.
+Your feet will get tired, beaten, and prone to blisters.
+Plasters are little, thoughtful gifts that you can quickly get in any drugstore.
+Really cheap but great to have on the Camino.

 5. Mini sewing kit

-Do not expect pilgrims to do much sewing on the road although occasional tears happen.
+Do not expect pilgrims to do much sewing on the road, although occasional tears happen.
 Have you ever had a blister?
-Needle and thread are then your best friends, especially if you have another few hundred kms ahead of you.
+Needle and thread are then your best friends, especially if you have another few hundred miles ahead of you.

 You can give it to pilgrims just going on the Camino along with a reliable pen, so they can properly document their travels.
 Or you can gift a returning pilgrim with one and maybe some stationary.

-8. Customisable necklace
+8. Customizable necklace

 9. Gift card

-The ideal one, thought, depends on the wearer, which makes picking and choosing slightly difficult.
-Here’s where I would suggest giving the pilgrim a gift card.
+The ideal one depends on the wearer, making picking and choosing slightly difficult.
+Here’s where I would suggest giving the pilgrim an Amazon gift card.
 They can choose the most suitable and best fitting items.

-10. Pilgrim’s passport (also known as credential)
+10. Pilgrim’s passport (also known as a credential)

 13. Spanish phrase book and dictionary

-If Spanish is not the pilgrim’s first language, some language studying in advance is highly recommended even if it means only learning a few polite phrases.
+If Spanish is not the pilgrim’s first language, learning some in advance is highly recommended, even if it means only learning a few polite phrases.

-- Good morning. – Buenos días.
+- Good morning – Buenos días.

-- Hello, my name is John. – Hola, me llamo Juan.
+- Hello, my name is John – Hola, me llamo Juan.

-- Please. – Por favor.
+- Please – Por favor.

-- Thank you. – Gracias.
+- Thank you – Gracias.